netisu/melody-renderer/aeno/README.md

 ### About

 It's like OpenGL, but it's not.
-It's FauxGL.
+It's Based on FauxGL, but it's not.
+Its Aeno.

 It doesn't use your graphics card, only your CPU.
 So it's slow and unsuitable for realtime rendering.
 But it's still pretty fast.
 It works the same way OpenGL works - rasterizing.